NinhVDT/Qiskit_textbook1/README.md

 ## Oct 2023 Update:

 Currently the online modules of this repo are not working and have been commented out.

-However, chapter 4, 5, 6 are completely offline and run right after installing requirements.txt
+However, chapter 4, 5, 6 are completely offline and run right after installing `requirements.txt`.